J-1 Visa Pr Specialist Jobs

 Frame your portfolio around U.S. communications standards

-PR Specialist J-1 applications require a training plan tied to measurable objectives.
+PR Specialist J-1 visa applications require a training plan tied to measurable objectives.
 Translate your media contacts, press release samples, and campaign results into deliverables a U.S. host employer can evaluate against the DS-2019 training timeline.

 Distinguish Trainee from Specialist category early